Help & Support

 If you want to talk to your healthcare provider about COAGADEX, the COAGADEX Guide can help.
 Read the information on the front and answer the questions on the back.
 Then show the sheet to your healthcare provider and tell them that you’d like to talk about whether COAGADEX is right for you.

-COAGADEX, a plasma-derived blood coagulation factor X concentrate, is indicated in adults and children (aged 12 years and above) with hereditary factor X deficiency for:
+COAGADEX, a plasma-derived blood coagulation factor X concentrate, is indicated in adults and children with hereditary factor X deficiency for:

 - On-demand treatment and control of bleeding episodes